Soliprem/gumslingers/system-en.typ

 Favorable circumstances may grant *advantages* or *disadvantages*.

 #rule-box(title: [Advantages and Disadvantages])[
   Advantage: Add a die of identical size to the one being rolled—after any pushes.
-Take the higher result. _An advantage can be converted to +1 up to d8, +2 up to d12, and +4 for d20_
+Take the two highest results. _An advantage can be converted to +1 up to d8, +2 up to d12, and +4 for d20_

   Disadvantage: Add a die of identical size to the one being rolled—after any pushes.
-Take the lower result.
+Take the two lowest results.
 ]

-As with the main touchstone of this system—Gumshoe—characters are presumed to be _competent_.
-No rolls are needed for activities that any denizen of the Old West would be able to do.
+As with the main touchstone of this system—Gumshoe—characters are presumed to be _competent._ No rolls are needed for activities that any denizen of the Old West would be able to do.
 Additionally, as ability levels increase, this minimum baseline for success also rises.

 ==== Failures

-When you fail a roll, the GM presents consequences that you can react to in turn.
+When you (partially or fully) fail a roll, the GM presents consequences that you can react to in turn.
 The choice of which ability to use in your reaction depends on the situation.
+Most reaction rolls are _make or break_ rolls

 #rule-box(title: "Example")[Bob has a d8 in Aim and tries to hit NPC Alice.
 Alice is a bandit wanted in 20 towns, so she has a legendary DC of 11.
 Knowing this, Bob spends two Gunslinger Points to push his roll to a d12.
-Unfortunately, he rolls a 6.
+Unfortunately, he rolls a 6 and a 10.
 Alice now gets to shoot back at him.
 Bob rolls Awareness to try to find cover to mitigate the damage.
 He rolls his d6 against a simple DC because they're in a saloon full of barrels: it's a 6, so he manages to moderate his damage.
 He emerges unscathed from the situation, but is now cornered by Alice.
 How will he proceed?

 Bob could instead choose to react with Grit.
 He heroically takes the bullet in the shoulder, rolling his d10 in Grit against a legendary DC of 11.
 He uses a Gunslinger Point and manages to succeed by rolling an 11.
 Eventually he'll have to stop (he does have lead in his shoulder), but for now he doesn't give ground.]